 It just makes your epic landscapes look even more epic, so I’m probably going to be using this lens most of the time for landscape photography, and then probably vlogging, and then probably lastly for cinematic video.

 Photography is the main reason why I bought this lens.

 The 16 to 35 comes in handy, and I feel like it makes those epic landscapes look a whole lot more epic.

-On the 35 millimeters, you can still shoot your portraits and your close-ups and different details and things like that without changing lenses.
+On the 35 millimeters, you can still shoot your portraits, close-ups, details, and things like that without changing lenses.

-I think this is really like an excellent all-around lens.
+I think this is an excellent all-around lens.